-MIDTERMS/FINAL DUE POINTS AVAILABLE Drug Classification Worksheet Week Two 25 points Principles of Prevention and Treatment for Addiction(s) Week Sixteen 25 points TOTAL OF 50 POINTS
+MIDTERMS/FINAL DUE POINTS AVAILABLE Course Layout & Expectations Worksheet Week One 15 points Drug Classification Worksheet Week Two 12 points Principles of Prevention and Treatment for Addiction(s) Week Thirteen 13 points TOTAL OF 30 POINTS

 5. PAPER: There is 1 paper due over the course of the semester.